Find out more about each of the Committees on which our Board of Directors sit:

 Each year the Committee will review Asset liability risk, Credit risk and Operational risk reports.

-The Audit Committee is a Committee of the Board.
+The Group Audit Committee is a Committee of the Board.
 The primary objective of the Committee is to assist the Board in overseeing the systems of internal control and external financial reporting across the Group.
 It performs this role by ensuring that:

 - The external and internal audit arrangements are appropriate and effective